-PAYMENT TERMS...Interest on the \$9,335,000\ City of Arlington, Texas, Municipal Drainage Utility System Revenue Bonds, Series 2024 (the "Bonds") will accrue from the Delivery Date (defined herein) to the Initial Purchasers and will be payable on June 1 and December 1 of each year commencing December 1, 2024 until maturity or prior redemption, and will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
-The definitive Bonds will be initially registered and delivered only to Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC") pursuant to the Book-Entry-Only System described herein.
+PAYMENT TERMS...Interest on the \$29,935,000 City of Arlington, Texas, Water and Wastewater System Revenue Improvement and Refunding Bonds, Series 2024 (the "Bonds") will accrue from the Delivery Date (defined herein) to the Initial Purchasers (defined below) and will be payable on June 1 and December 1 of each year commencing December 1, 2024 until maturity or prior redemption, and will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+The definitive Bonds will be initially registered and delivered only to Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC") pursuant to the book-entry-only system described herein.
 Beneficial ownership of the Bonds may be acquired in denominations of \$5,000 or integral multiples thereof within a maturity.
 No physical delivery of the Bonds will be made to the owners thereof.
-Principal of and interest on the Bonds, will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the Beneficial Owners of the Bonds.
+Principal of and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the Beneficial Owners of the Bonds.
 See "THE BONDS - BOOK-ENTRY-ONLY SYSTEM" herein.
-The initial Paying Agent/Registrar is Bank of New York Mellon Trust Company, N.A., Dallas, Texas (see "THE BONDS - PAYING AGENT/REGISTRAR").
+The initial Paying Agent/Registrar is Bank of New York Mellon Trust Company N.A., Dallas, Texas (see "THE BONDS - PAYING AGENT/REGISTRAR").

-AUTHORITY FOR ISSUANCE...The Bonds are issued pursuant to the Constitution and general laws of the State of Texas, particularly Subchapter C of Chapter 552, Texas Local Government Code, as amended, and Chapter 1371, Texas Government Code, as amended, and an ordinance (the "Bond Ordinance") adopted by the City Council on March 26, 2024 authorizing the issuance of the Bonds in which the City Council delegated pricing of the Bonds to an Authorized Officer who will approve a pricing certificate (the "Pricing Certificate" which together with the Bond Ordinance is referred to herein as the "Ordinance") which will contain the final terms of sale and completes the sale of the Bonds.
-The Bonds are special obligations of the City of Arlington (the "City") and, together with the Previously Issued Bonds and any Additional Bonds (each defined in the Ordinance), are payable, as to principal and interest, solely from and secured by a lien on and pledge of the Revenues (as defined herein) of the City's Municipal Drainage Utility System (the "System").
+AUTHORITY FOR ISSUANCE...The Bonds are issued as special obligations of the City of Arlington, Texas (the "City"), issued on parity with the currently Outstanding Bonds (as hereinafter defined).
+The Bonds are being issued pursuant to the Constitution and general laws of the State of Texas, particularly Chapters 1207, 1371 and 1502, Texas Government Code, as amended, Article XIII of the City's home rule charter and an ordinance (the "Bond Ordinance") adopted by the City Council of the City (the "City Council") on March 26, 2024 approving the issuance of the Bonds in which the City Council delegated pricing of the Bonds to an "Authorized Officer" who will approve a pricing certificate (the "Pricing Certificate" which, together with the Bond Ordinance, is referred to herein as the "Ordinance") which will contain the final terms of the sale and complete the sale of the Bonds.
+The Bonds together with the Outstanding Bonds and any Additional Bonds, are payable, both as to principal and interest, solely from and secured by a lien on and pledge of the Net Revenues (as hereinafter defined) of the City's Water and Wastewater System (the "System").
 The Bonds shall not be a charge upon any other income or revenues of the City and shall never constitute an indebtedness or pledge of the general credit or taxing powers of the City.
 The Ordinance does not create any lien or mortgage on the System and any judgment against the City may not be enforced by the levy and execution against the property owned by the City.

-PURPOSE...
-Proceeds from the sale of the Bonds will be used for the purpose of providing funds to (i) pay the costs of drainage improvements, including the acquisition and construction of equipment and facilities for the System and (ii) pay costs of issuance associated with the sale of the Bonds.
+PURPOSE...The proceeds from the sale of the Bonds are being used to provide funds for the purpose of (i) improving and extending the System; (ii) refunding certain currently outstanding revenue obligations of the City, as set forth on Schedule I attached hereto (the "Refunded Obligations"), in order to achieve debt service savings; and (iii) paying costs of issuance associated with the sale of the Bonds.